pforret/jekyll.forret.com/_posts/2022/2022-03-25-bash-lowercase.md

 Now let's see how all these methods compare in throughput speed (MB/s, when you start the command and let it process a big file in 1 go), and in invocation speed (operations/sec, which gives you an idea of the startup time a program needs.)
 Both are of the 'more-is-better' type.

 > I will focus here on the relative speeds compared to each other, the absolute speeds depend on your machine, and my 2021 MacBookPro M1 16" is quite fast.
-I've run these benchmarks on a Ubuntu-on-Windows WSL1 environment, and that is wayyyyyy slower.
+I've tested these benchmarks on a Ubuntu-on-Windows WSL1 environment, and that is wayyyyyy slower.

 | method           | throughput   | invocation       |